mementum/backtrader/docs/user-defined-commissions/commission-schemes-subclassing.rst

   - Making the format xx% the default for new commission schemes instead of 0.xx (just a matter of taste), keeping the behavior configurable

-.. note:: See below he docstring of ``CommInfoBase`` for parameters reference
+.. note:: See below the docstring of ``CommInfoBase`` for parameters reference

 Defining a Commission Scheme
 ++++++++++++++++++++++++++++